aythels/Babylon-js-game/README.md

 # Babylon.js Game

-3D first-person server-client based web game using web sockets.
+An experiment in creating a 3D first-person server-client based browser game using Babylon.js and web sockets.

 ## Getting Started